 It is important to follow the doctor’s suggestions carefully.
 Individuals who fail to treat a shin splint injury properly can risk having the condition become permanent.

 Surgery is reserved for cases where all other treatment options fail.
 The surgical procedure is a fasciotomy, whereby an incision is made in the tissue overlying the muscles of the lower part of the leg.

 How To Prevent Shin Splints

 Wear shoes with proper cushioning and arch support.
+The use of shock-absorbent insoles inside shoes and special insoles to correct over-pronation can be useful in certain situations.
 This is particularly important when exercising or playing a sport that requires high impact activity like running or jumping;

-Try to avoid sudden, sharp increases in your training intensity.
+Try to avoid sharp increases in training intensity.
 If you want to increase your fitness level, increase training intensity gradually.
+Graduated running programmes that build in rest days may help in this regard.
 Allow your body to adjust to each level before the next increase;

 Cross train by mixing high impact activity like running with lower impact exercises like swimming.
 This will allow your lower leg muscles to temporarily “rest” without bringing your exercise program to a complete halt.

 DISCLAIMER: * Please note that, although Dunbar Medical distributes many premier brands in Sports Medicine and Home Health Care, we do not provide medical advice.
 As a result, we caution all users of this site not to regard its contents as medical, legal or other professional advice.
 Please do not attempt to use the information on this site to understand or treat any health or fitness problem or disease you may be experiencing.
 Instead, please seek the advice and assistance of a healthcare professional in order to understand the treatments or therapies that are appropriate for your particular condition.